nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 accesses the meeting attribute within the `Person` object when needed.

-In regard to the editing of the `UniqueMeetingList`, we implemented it in such a way that the meeting list is edited everytime the `UniquePersonList` is edited.
+In regard to the editing of the `UniqueMeetingList`, we implemented it in such a way that the meeting list is edited every time the `UniquePersonList` is edited.
 Hence the impact of the alteration only remains on the `Model` component and the `Ui` components, with the `Logic` component only impacted in terms of accessing the `Model`.

 In future installments, this implementation may be scraped in favor for an implementation where the `Meeting` class acts